mahmoudhossamws/Mahmoud-Chess-engine/README.md

 # Mahmoud Chess Engine v1.0

 Mahmoud Chess Engine v1.0 is a neural network chess engine that selects moves using a convolutional neural network trained on game outcomes.
-The engine uses supervised learning and is open for collaboration
+The engine uses supervised learning and is open for collaboration.

 ## Approach